-Victim testifies against Melanie Curtin on rape accusation, claims not to know who initiated encounter
+Woman testifies against Melanie Curtin on rape accusation, says she doesn't know who initiated encounter

 Under questioning by state prosecutors, the woman said she had been drinking cocktails from a can and was already drunk when Curtin arrived.
 According to texts on Nov.
 8, 2014, Curtin told the woman she had passed out the night before, and Curtin asked throughout the day how the woman was doing.
 The woman said she had a hangover and a headache.

-After Perkins was arrested several years later, the attorney general's office said they found video of a sexual encounter, including Perkins, Curtin and the woman from that night, and showed the woman screenshots taken from the video.
-The recording ultimately led to criminal charges.
+After Perkins was arrested several years later, the attorney general's office said they found video of a sexual encounter including Perkins, Curtin and the woman from that night.
+They showed the woman screenshots taken from the video, and ultimately filed criminal charges.

 Curtin was previously tried, convicted and sentenced to life in prison, but the 1st Circuit Court of Appeal said the trial judge erred when he admitted some evidence harmful to Curtin and rejected other items that could have benefited her case.